Tilea Campaign, Part 35

 “They’re just tired,” said the corporal, whose head still ached from the old wound.

 “Ha!” laughed Giovacchino.
 “They’re tired?
 They want to try marching all the way to Trantio and back, with only fighting to break the journey.
 If Lord Silvano has the urge to fight a righteous war, then why isn’t he going off to help in the march on Miragliano.
 The priests are always preaching that we live in Morr’s most cherished realm.
-Shouldn’t he be fighting the undead?”
+Shouldn’t we, shouldn’t he, be fighting the undead?”

 “Oh, it’s too late for that,” said Aldus.
 “Duke Guidobaldo announced in his address that the war against the vampires is all but over.
 The enemy lost army after army trying to take on the Portomaggiorans and Remans, and now they’ve got the VMC against them too.
 All that’s left is the filthy job of cleaning up Miragliano, and I wouldn’t waste Pavonan lives on such nasty work.
 I reckon more’ll die of disease in such a wretched realm than in battle!
-If that war is over, then Lord Silvano obviously wants to make sure that the ratto uomo don’t gain an advantage while the living realms are weakened by the fight against the undead.
+If that war is over, then Lord Silvano obviously wants to make sure that the uomini ratto don’t gain an advantage while the living realms are weakened by the fight against the undead.
 Verminkind love ruinous places, and the north is one big ruin right now.”

 “Then praise the gods that our brave young lord is helping to quash the threat of ratmen before they grow too powerful.”